-"Then say to Pharaoh, 'This is what the Lord says: Israel is My firstborn SON, and I told you, "Let My son go, so that he may worship Me."
+"Then say to Pharaoh, 'This is what Yahweh says: Israel is My firstborn SON, and I told you, "Let My son go, so that he may worship Me."
 But you refused to let him go; for I will kill your firstborn son.'"
 (Exodus 4:22-23, NIV).

-The two previous Old Testament quotations (Matt.1:23; 2:6) involved literal fulfilment, but this does not.
-So how, then, does Jesus' flight to Egypt fulfil what the Lord had said through the prophet Hosea?
+The two previous Tanakh (Old Testament) quotations (Matt.1:23; 2:6) involved literal fulfilment, but this does not.
+So how, then, does Yah'shua's (Jesus') flight to Egypt fulfil what Yahweh had said through the navi (prophet) Hosea?
 Is Matthew misusing Scripture by twisting the meaning of what Hosea wrote?

 Now this may seem strange to our individualistically-oriented Western world.
-But to us as New Covenant Christians, who believe in the equal importance of personal as well as communal covenants, it is most certainly not.
-The fact of the matter is that Jesus stands for, and is intimately identified with, the people of Israel.
-You can't separate the two even though Christendom has tried to do so by twisting and perverting the Gospel.
+But to us as Messianic Evangelicals, who believe in the equal importance of personal as well as communal covenants, it is most certainly not.
+The fact of the matter is that Yah'shua (Jesus) stands for, and is intimately identified with, the people of Israel.
+You can't separate the two even though Christendom has tried to do so by twisting and perverting the Besorah (Gospel).

-You see, the individual who has faith in Jesus Christ becomes united with Him and is "immersed" (baptised -- Matt.3:1) into all that Jesus is, including His death and resurrection -- not just the person of Jesus but into THE WHOLE COVENANT NATION OF ISRAEL.
-So, just as this intimate identification with the Messiah holds for the individual, so the Messiah similarly identifies with and embodies national, corporate Israel -- "Israel" the nation and "Israel" the Church.
+You see, the individual who has emunah (faith) in Yah'shua the Messiah (Jesus Christ) becomes united with Him and is 'immersed' (baptised -- Matt.3:1) into all that Yah'shua (Jesus) is, including His death and resurrection -- not just the person of Yah'shua (Jesus) but into THE WHOLE COVENANT NATION OF ISRAEL.
+So, just as this intimate identification with the Messiah holds for the individual, so the Messiah similarly identifies with and embodies national, corporate Israel -- "Israel" the nation and "Israel" the Messianic Community (Church).
 Such a revelation opens up the Bible in ways inconceivable using the p'shat mode alone -- indeed one might even claim that it doubles the size of the Bible!

-Matthew knew perfectly well that Hosea was not referring to Jesus or to a Messiah, or even to an individual.
-Yet he also sensed that because Jesus in a profound way embodies Israel, His coming from Egypt re-enacted in a spiritually significant way the exodus of the Israelite people.
+Matthew knew perfectly well that Hosea was not referring to Yah'shua (Jesus) or to a Messiah, or even to an individual.
+Yet he also sensed that because Yah'shua (Jesus) in a profound way embodies Israel, His coming from Egypt re-enacted in a spiritually significant way the exodus of the Israelite people.

-Thus when the Lord spoke to Hosea He was actually saying more than Hosea ever dreamed.
-Hosea only ever saw Israel as He wrote the Word of God, but the omniscient God saw deeper and further into the antetype, namely, Christ.
+Thus when Yahweh spoke to Hosea He was actually saying more than Hosea ever dreamed.
+Hosea only ever saw Israel as He wrote the Davar Elohim (Word of God), but the omniscient Elohim (God) saw deeper and further into the antetype, namely, Messiah.
 And the apostle Matthew, blessed by a new level of the spirit of prophecy, saw this.
-Thus we see how "the Lord hath yet more light and truth to break forth from His Word" when that Word is prophetically discerned.
+Thus we see how, in the words of a famous hymn, "the Lord hath yet more light and truth to break forth from His Word" when that Davar (Word) is prophetically discerned.

-The New Covenant Church has for many years taught that Biblical prophecy is multi-layered and multi-faceted.
-There is more there than meets the "p'shat eye".
-Indeed our 1995 schism involved just this question -- the departing group maintaining that there is no "Israel" or Church organisation with the remainder reminding them that the Scriptures are not single-layered.
+Messianic Evangelicals have for many years taught that Biblical prophecy is multi-layered and multi-faceted.
+There is more there than meets the 'p'shat eye'.
+Indeed our 1995 schism involved just this question -- the departing group maintaining that there is no 'Israel' or Messianic Israel (Church) organisation with the remainder reminding them that the Scriptures are not single-layered.

-Many of the New Covenant's own revelations, believed at the time of reception to be referring to just one event or principle, have turned out to refer to many more that came to pass in the future.
-To the dismay of many "p'shat literalists", some of the earlier revelations have been prophetically expanded to include the new insights we have received.
-But we have done no more than the ancient Hebrew writers, including the authors of the New Testament who sometimes "misquoted" the Old Testament to make Scripture better "fit" what they were trying to convey.
+Many of NCAY's own revelations, believed at the time of reception to be referring to just one event or principle, have turned out to refer to many more that came to pass in the future.
+To the dismay of many 'p'shat literalists', some of the earlier revelations have been prophetically expanded to include the new insights we have received.
+But we have done no more than the ancient Hebrew writers, including the authors of the Messianic Scriptures (New Testament) who sometimes 'misquoted' the Tanakh (Old Testament) to make Scripture better 'fit' what they were trying to convey.

-There are, of course, dangers with any kind of mesoteric or esoteric approach to the Scriptures if our subjectivism is uninspired and actually leads us away from the truth.
-Look what hundreds of editions of European and American Bible translators have done in perverting the New Testament teaching on the Law in order to "harmonise" with pre-conceived Lutheran doctrines on grace.
-Our Protestant Bibles have diluted the Gospel horribly and created millions of "personal Christians" but few with any concept of what communal covenants are any longer.
-Christians have lost their "nationhood".
+There are, of course, dangers with any kind of mesoteric or esoteric approach to the Scriptures if our subjectivism is uninspired and actually leads us away from the emet (truth).
+Look what hundreds of editions of European and American Bible translators have done in perverting the New Testament teaching on the Torah (Law) in order to 'harmonise' with pre-conceived Lutheran doctrines on grace.
+Our Protestant Bibles have diluted the Besorah (Gospel) horribly and created millions of 'personal Christians' but few with any concept of what communal covenants are any longer.
+Christians have lost their 'nationhood'.
 They are no longer of Israel, which they have repudiated by their false exegesis of Scripture.
-Though many evangelicals pay lip-service to Israel they remain full-fledged members of the gentile "nations" they live in.
+Though many evangelicals pay lip-service to Israel they remain full-fledged members of the gentile 'nations' they live in.
 They are no better off than the Jews were when they were in exile in the Diaspora.
 Christians have been dispersed from Israel by their own false, inadequate monochromatic Scriptural interpretations.

-To be complete Christians we must understand the Scriptures and live them.
+To be complete Christians/Messianics we must understand the Scriptures and live them.
 To understand them we must learn the four methods of Scriptural interpretation.
 But Christianity has lost most of these keys -- the esoteric tradition is practically dead, or has been abused by occultists like the kabbalists (who have basically used the Biblical forms or shells in which to secrete their New Age teachings).
-It is for this reason (and many others) that the New Covenant Church of God exists.
+It is for this reason (and many others) that NCAY exists.

-Understanding as we do the close intimacy between Israel and Christ will ultimately show us, moreover, that the falsely-called "Old" and "New" Testaments are, in fact, One Testament and One Gospel.
+Understanding as we do the close intimacy between Israel and Messiah will ultimately show us, moreover, that the falsely-called 'Old' and 'New' Testaments are, in fact, One Testament and One Besorah (Gospel).
 As the children of Abraham we are under the Covenant of Abraham.
-As the children of Israel we are the sons of Jacob too through the Messiah Jesus.
-There is no distinction between us -- the children of Christ -- and the children of Abraham, Isaac, and Jacob.
+As the children of Israel we are the sons of Jacob too through the Messiah Yah'shua (Jesus).
+There is no distinction between us -- the children of Messiah -- and the children of Abraham, Isaac, and Jacob.
 We are all one.
-We shall see, in fact, that the ancients were, and are, a part of the Eternal Round that the Gospel is.
-Jacob the man was a type of Christ, as was the nation he sired.
-In Christ, Jacob and his family -- the nation of Israel -- is brought to completion.
-The "Old Covenant" was never rejected or "brought to an end", as the grand heresy of Christendom maintains, but has been brought to completion in Christ.
-So imagine yourselves, in Christ, living with Abraham, Isaac and Jacob, in Christ.
-They are all "Christians" as we are.
+We shall see, in fact, that the ancients were, and are, a part of the Eternal Round that the Besorah (Gospel) is.
+Jacob the man was a type of Messiah, as was the nation he sired.
+In Messiah, Jacob and his family -- the nation of Israel -- is brought to completion.
+Whilst the 'Old Covenant' has indeed been 'brought to an end', the Torah has not (tontrary to what the grand old heresy of Christendom maintains) but has been brought to completion in Messiah.
+So imagine yourselves, in Messiah, living with Abraham, Isaac and Jacob, in Messiah.
+They are all 'Christians', 'Messianics' or 'Believers' as we are.
 They always were -- only they never knew it.
 Now the question is: When will we recognise that we are of Abraham, Isaac, and Jacob?
-When Christians recognise what family they belong to, and stop orphanising themselves will false teachings, then they will finally enter into the rest of the New Covenant.
+When Christians recognise what family they belong to, and stop making orphans of themselves with false teachings, then they will finally enter into the rest of the New Covenant.

 This page was created on 22 November 1997